 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was unoccupied, unfurnished and some floors were covered.
+The property was unoccupied, although fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
-I was not able to inspect the sub floor area.